eclectic-matt/Node.JS/Codenames-Bot/README.md

 ### !cn clear
 This allows players to clear the chat channel so they can clear the view.
+_NOTE: you must change the default setting to allow this command - see "!cn options" below_

 ### !cn reset
 This allows players to reset the game from the start in case something goes wrong!

-**IMPORTANT: this will also clear the chat of the last 100 messages so that players don't get confused about old word grids!**
+**IMPORTANT: if "!cn options -m" is set to true, this will also clear the chat of the last 100 messages so that players don't get confused about old word grids!**
-**You can now use change the variable "msgClearup" to false if you DO NOT want messages to be deleted!**
+_You can change the setting using "!cn options -m" if you DO want messages to be deleted!_

+### !cn options SETTING
+This allows you to set a couple of options for games running in this channel, as follows:

+* **!cn options -d**

+  (default: true) Allows/prevents the same user to be BOTH Spymasters (for testing, or for 2-3 player games)

+* **!cn options -m**

+  (default: false) Changes the setting so that the channel's messages are deleted on "!cn reset" for clarity

+* **!cn options -c**

+  (default: false) Allows players to use the "!cn clear" command to clear the channel messages